Mehrpouya/covestigate.org/activitylog.md

 - Plan first release date.
 - make a 5 1 minute videos explaining how to - navigate and use the tool.
 - anonymous authentication: How about: their firstname+city+memorabledate+yourfavoriteNumber

+###1/2/2017
+- Met with Craig and showed him the current slow progress.
+- Need to think about the rational for exhibition and how the three pieces of gossip, covestigate and exhibition connects together.
+- In order to access company house data, you need to register.
+- Just registered an account with company house
+- Made a feature list and todo list in the readme doc.